 - Verification: The defendant genuinely relied upon the presented document as confirmation of the person’s age and identity.

-Protections For an Intoxicated Person Under California’s BPC 25658(b)
+Protections for an Intoxicated Person Under California’s Business and Professions Code 25658(b)

-- Help for someone else who consumed alcohol.
+- Help for someone else who consumed an alcoholic beverage.

 To avoid disciplinary action, the individual must remain at the scene until medical professionals arrive to be exempted from BPC 25658(b) charges.
 They must also cooperate with both law enforcement agencies and emergency medical technicians.